 - Now, go back to the contact record.
 Find affiliation and link your contact to their employer.

-You got it now.
+You’ve got it now.
 Accounts, Contacts, Relationships, and Affiliations.
 You’re understanding the data and how they connect.
-Two more sets of fields that you want to understand.
-These are campaigns and opportunities.
-They both can be used in powerful ways.
+Besides these, there are just two more sets of fields that you want to understand; these are campaigns and opportunities.

 Tip Four: Manage the “Clean Data Quest”